← Back to Articles

 What are early warning indicators for a dashboard?

-Early warning indicators flag problems before they become serious: aging invoices (cash flow problems), pipeline health (revenue problems months ahead), customer churn rates (future revenue issues), team utilisation (capacity problems), and error rates (customer satisfaction problems).
+Early warning indicators flag problems before they become serious: ageing invoices (cash flow problems), pipeline health (revenue problems months ahead), customer churn rates (future revenue issues), team utilisation (capacity problems), and error rates (customer satisfaction problems).